Port Chicago disaster: Disaster

-All 320 of the men on duty at the pier died instantly, and 390 civilians and military personnel were injured, many seriously.
-Among the dead were all five Coast Guard personnel posted aboard the fire barge.
+All 320 of the men at the pier died instantly, and 390 or more civilians and military personnel were injured, many seriously.
+Among the dead were the five Coast Guard personnel posted aboard the fire barge.
 African-American casualties totaled 202 dead and 233 injured, which accounted for 15% of all African-American casualties during World War II.
-Naval personnel worked quickly to contain the fires and to prevent other explosions.
+Naval personnel worked to contain the fires and to prevent other explosions.
 Injuries were treated, those seriously injured were hospitalized, and uninjured servicemen were evacuated to nearby stations.